upgraide/project-harbor/docs/harbor-guide.md

 ## 7. Operations & Deployment

 ### 7.1 Environments

 - **Development:** Local Bun runtime with Postgres (Docker or remote).
 Environment variables live in `.env.local`.
 - **Preview/Staging:** Vercel previews inherit environment variables from the Vercel dashboard; Prisma should point to a staging database with `prisma migrate deploy`.
 - **Production:** Hosted on Vercel (edge-friendly).
 Set all secrets in Vercel + Inngest dashboards.
 Prisma runs against the managed Postgres instance.
+- Whenever a new secret is introduced, update `.env.example` plus the Notion vault index so future engineers know where to request access.
+- Document the owner per integration (Better Auth, Inngest, Uploadthing, etc.) and escalation path in case credentials expire.

 ### 7.2 Release Checklist

 1. Ensure migrations are up-to-date (`bunx prisma migrate deploy`).
 2. Build the app (`bun build`) to catch compile errors.
 3. Deploy to Vercel (git push) and monitor `vercel build` logs.